-After the Program Counselor determines the application file contains all required documentation and has completed the review process, the Program Counselor will submit the file for a Case Management Team Lead (Team Lead) review.
+After the Program Counselor determines the application file contains all required documentation and has completed the review process, the Program Counselor will submit the file for a Case Management Team Lead (Team Lead) to review and approval.
 The Team Lead will validate the application file contains all required documentation and will verify completeness and confirm the initial eligibility determination (approval, denial, or if there is needed documentation or clarification.).
 Case Management firm QA/QC Team conducts second application review to confirm the eligibility determination.
-Thereafter, VIHFA Program Manager conducts final eligibility approval, and refers applicant's case to Construction Manager for damage assessment.
+If approved, a damage assessment will be scheduled and conducted by the Construction Management team.

 Once the Team Lead finalizes their validation process, the first Duplication of Benefits process will be conducted to ensure the CDBG-DR funds will not be used for costs provided by other resources.
 Application documentation, as well as third-party documentation, will be reviewed prior to determining the assistance a household is eligible to receive.
-Duplication of Benefits will be re-verified before grant documents are executed.
+Duplication of Benefits will be re-verified before the addendum to grant agreement with the final grant amount is executed.

 Following the property damage assessment inspection conducted by the Construction Management Services firm, the Construction Management firm will develop a scope and budget for the required repairs or reconstruction costs.
-This assessment will be provided to VIHFA's Senior Construction Manager.
+This assessment will be provided to VIHFA's Planning and Construction Assistant Director.
 VIHFA Construction Managers will review damage information provided, to both ensure the damage was due to the storms and to assess the level of damage (destroyed, substantial, major or severe) to determine which Solution is appropriate for the project.